 Arm Lift (Brachioplasty) is described in the section devoted to that topic.

-Contouring of the abdomen after MWL can be performed using standard abdominoplasty techniques / the KIRN iTuck™ , or may involve a more extensive procedure depending on how much skin there is to remove.
+Contouring of the abdomen after MWL can be performed using the Kirn iTuck® or may involve a more extensive procedure depending on how much skin there is to remove.
 Some patients have extra skin in both the horizontal and vertical directions.
 For this circumstance, a vertical incision may need to be combined with the standard horizontal abdominoplasty incision.
 Known as a fleur-de-lis abdominoplasty, a T shaped scar results.
-From time to time, this operation is divided into two separate sessions, where the horizontal incision is performed initially, and then the vertical incision is added later if needed.
-Always, the goal is to limit visible scars as much as possible.
 Please see the section on Tummy Tuck for additional information.

-Medial thigh lift is performed from time to time, but involves the most significant recovery period of any of the procedures following MWL, and thus is usually left until last.
+Medial thigh lift usually involves the most significant recovery period of any of the procedures following MWL.
 It is rarely combined with other MWL operations.
 Dr. Kirn performs medial thigh lifts using a vertical incision which runs downward along the inner thigh.

 Buttock fat grafting, commonly known as the Brazilian Butt Lift (BBL) is a surgical procedure in which your own fat is transferred from other body areas to the buttocks with the goal of contour enhancement.
 Although similar to fat grafting in other body areas, the quantities of fat required for buttock enhancement are significantly greater.
 Multiple body areas must be liposuctioned to harvest enough fat for buttock grafting.
 Alternative treatments including buttock implants and buttock lift procedures have been around for many years.
 Historically, buttock implants have a multitude of potential problems associated with them and have never gained widespread use.
 Similarly, buttock lift procedures where skin is removed to pull the buttocks upward, are prone to unsightly scars and healing problems.
 Dr. Kirn does not perform either of these procedures.
 The BBL, by contrast, is a natural procedure which transfers your own fat to replace lost volume or add volume where it has not previously existed.
 A major bonus to the procedure is that the liposuction used to harvest the fat provides a further improvement of body contour.
 Fat may be taken from any body area suitable for liposuction.